Ellen Holly: Later career and life

 In 1988, Holly appeared in Spike Lee's School Daze as Mission College president Mr. McPherson's wife Odrie.
 Holly returned to daytime in the long-term recurring role of a judge on Guiding Light from 1989 until 1993.
 Holly made a return to the small screen in 2002, when she appeared as Selena Frey in the television film 10,000 Black Men Named George, alongside Andre Braugher and Mario Van Peebles.
 Holly retired from acting in 1993 and became a librarian in White Plains, New York.

 Personal life and death

 Holly was a member of Delta Sigma Theta sorority.
-Holly never married or had children.
+Holly never married nor had children.
 She had a relationship with her One Life to Live co-star Roger Hill, who is also known for his role as Cyrus in the cult film The Warriors (1979).
 In her autobiography, Holly wrote about her romances with actors Harry Belafonte and Ron O'Neal.
 Holly died at Calvary Hospital in the Bronx on December 6, 2023, at the age of 92.